 I love learning and I desire that my students also develop a reasonable love for their subjects.
 My approach to teaching and tutoring is one that combines a solid grasp of academic content with generous attention to students’ individual abilities, needs, and interests.
 My diverse academic background has made me a flexible teacher, so while I am intentional about designing efficient tutoring sessions I am also sensitive to students’ varying learning styles.
 In addition to History and Spanish language tutoring, I also offer services to students seeking to improve their research and writing skills, verbal and writing SAT scores, and Spanish and U.S. History SAT subject test performance.

-Princeton University - Bachelors, Spanish and Portuguese Language and Culture
+Undergraduate Degree: Princeton University - Bachelors, Spanish and Portuguese Language and Culture

-Rice University - PhD, History
+Graduate Degree: Rice University - PHD, History

 SAT Verbal: 760